 Our goal is to achieve complete correction with the initial treatment.
 This makes it easier to maintain the correct volume.
 Maintenance treatments are needed every six to twelve months as during the maintenance period some of the filler is re-absorbed by the body, but some remains in the corrected area.
 Over time the amount of filler needed for maintenance decreases, which reduces treatment, down-time and saves money.

 If you want to look less tired, reduce wrinkles or improve the shape of your face, you may benefit from filler treatment.
 Fillers improve the cosmetic appearance of smile lines, frown lines, cheek wrinkles, thin or wrinkled lips, under-eye hollows or dark circles and scars, and can also result in a more lifted look and reduce the appearance of jowls and sagging.
-Pregnant women or persons with allergies to filler ingredients should not receive the injectable fillers.

 When injected, these fillers enhance volume, erase wrinkles and augment lips.
 The active ingredient in each of these products is hyaluronic acid, a protein prepared from a similar protein that occurs naturally in our skin.
 In its natural state, hyaluronic acid surrounds collagen, a structural protein that resembles a rope in the length, flexibility and hardness.
 By coating collagen and other structural proteins, hyaluronic acid acts as a cushion for our skin.
 The natural occurrence of hyaluronic acid is one of the reasons this substance is used as a filler.